-I’m a fiend about recycling.
-Just ask my kids — I don’t let them get Happy Meals because we end up throwing away every little toy; I refuse to buy those little juice boxes and individually wrapped snacks; and even I reuse ziploc bags.
-So how is it that I’ve come to terms with being a “junk mail” company?
+I’m a fiend about recycling in general, but also catalog recycling.
+Just ask my kids — I don’t let them get Happy Meals because we throw away every little toy; I refuse to buy those little juice boxes and individually wrapped snacks; and even I reuse Ziploc bags.
+So how have I come to terms with being a “junk mail” company?

-The American Catalog Mailers Association put together this terrific paper explaining why “printing is green.”
-Read the full document or have a look at these highlights:
+The American Catalog Mailers Association assembled a terrific paper explaining why “printing is green.”
+Highlights about catalog recycling include:

 DocU-Pockets – preserve and hang signs with reusable plastic pockets instead of using lamination supplies.

-Well-made products – all of the products we sell can be used and reused.
-Even the “toys” are selected for their quality and durability so they’ll last a good long time!
+Well-made products – Use and reuse all of the products you purchase from us.
+We pride ourselves on quality and durability so products last a good long time!

 As one who lives in an area where the paper industry has historically been an important factor, thanks for a well-written and well-thought out perspective.